Green bean: Varieties

 Over 130 varieties (cultivars) of edible pod beans are known.
 Varieties specialized for use as green beans, selected for the succulence and flavor of their green pods, are the ones usually grown in the home vegetable garden, and many varieties exist.
 Beans with various pod colors (green, purple, red, or streaked.) are collectively known as snap beans, while green beans are exclusively green.
-Shapes range from thin "fillet" types to wide "romano" types and more common types in between.
+Pod shapes range from thin and circular ("fillet" types) to wide and flat ("romano" types) and more common types in between.

 The three most commonly known types of green beans belonging to the species Phaseolus vulgaris are string or snap beans, which may be round or have a flat pod; stringless or French beans, which lack a tough, fibrous string running along the length of the pod; and runner beans, which belong to a separate species, Phaseolus coccineus.
 Green beans may have a purple rather than green pod, which changes to green when cooked.

 Yellow-podded green beans are also known as wax beans.

 Wax bean cultivars are commonly of the bush or dwarf form.

 All of the following varieties have green pods and are Phaseolus vulgaris unless otherwise specified: